Part-DB/Part-DB-server/README.md

  `.setManifestKeyPrefix('build/')` (line 44).
 You have to replace `/part-db` with your own path on line 44.
 6. Install client side dependencies and build it: `yarn install` and `yarn build`
 7. _Optional_ (speeds up first load): Warmup cache: `php bin/console cache:warmup`
-8. Upgrade database to new scheme (or create it, when it was empty): `php bin/console doctrine:migrations:migrate` and follow the instructions given. **Caution**: This steps tamper with your database and could potentially destroy it.
+8. Upgrade database to new scheme (or create it, when it was empty): `php bin/console doctrine:migrations:migrate` and follow the instructions given.
+During the process the password for the admin is user is shown.
+Copy it. **Caution**: This steps tamper with your database and could potentially destroy it.
 So make sure to make a backup of your database.
 9. You can configure Part-DB via `config/parameters.yaml`.
 You should check if settings match your expectations, after you installed/upgraded Part-DB.
 Check if `partdb.default_currency` matches your mainly used currency (this can not be changed after creating price informations).
    Run `php bin/console cache:clear` when you changed something.
+10. Access Part-DB in your browser (under the URL you put it) and login with user *admin*.
+Password is the one outputted during DB setup.
+   If you can not remember the password, set a new one with `php bin/console app:set-password admin`.
+You can create new users with the admin user and start using Part-DB.

 When you want to upgrade to a newer version, then just copy the new files into the folder and repeat the steps 4. to 7.